prabinbasnet09/portfolio-react-bricks/README.md

-# React Bricks starter with Next.js with Tailwind CSS and React Bricks UI
+# React Bricks starter with Next.js with Tailwind CSS and React Bricks UI.

 Kick-start your project with this boilerplate for a complete Next.js website based on [React Bricks](https://reactbricks.com), with both the front-end and admin dashboard.